-NYC’s new mayor calls 911 on a brawl, slides down a fire pole and faces big challenges
+NYC’s new mayor calls 911 about a brawl, slides down a fire pole and faces big challenges

 The city’s second Black mayor replaced Bill de Blasio, a progressive Democrat who was prevented by term limits from seeking reelection.
 Adams was sworn in during a pared-down Times Square ceremony mere minutes after the ball dropped to mark the start of 2022 — one hand on a family Bible held by his 26-year-old son, the other clutching a framed photograph of his mother, a house cleaner who died in the spring.

-Surging covid numbers meant postponing a much larger ceremony planned at the historic Kings Theatre in Brooklyn.
+Surging coronavirus numbers meant postponing a much larger ceremony planned at the historic Kings Theatre in Brooklyn.
 Indeed, the pandemic is perhaps the greatest challenge Adams will face during his early months as mayor.

-Some teacher-union factions have demanded public schools temporarily return to remote learning, but Adams vowed during a Jan.
+Some teachers union factions have demanded that public schools temporarily return to remote learning, but Adams vowed during a Jan.
 3 news conference to keep students in class.
 “We’re staying open,” he said.

 His words were more brash than reassuring.
-New York has “wallowed” over covid far too long and needs his kind of “swagger” to get over it, he said.
+New York has “wallowed” over the coronavirus far too long and needs his kind of “swagger” to get over it, he said.
 “When a mayor has swagger, the city has swagger,” Adams said.

-Adams survived a tough Democratic primary last year largely because many undecided voters felt the retired police captain — with 22 years in law enforcement — was best equipped to address spikes in shootings, homicides and other violent crimes.
-He promised to weed out rogue, abusive cops, but he also vowed to give the city’s force the tools it needs to lower crime.
+Adams survived a tough Democratic primary last year largely because many undecided voters felt the retired police captain — with 22 years in law enforcement — was best equipped to address an increase in shootings, homicides and other violent crimes.
+He promised to weed out rogue, abusive cops, but he also vowed to give the city’s force the tools it needs to reduce crime.

-Progressive Democrats, including some City Council members, have repeatedly criticized him for his policing platforms, especially plans to reinstate a plainclothes anti-crime unit that came under fire for aggressive tactics and was disbanded in 2020.
+Progressive Democrats, including some City Council members, have repeatedly criticized him for his policing platforms, especially plans to reinstate a plainclothes anti-crime unit that was controversial for its aggressive tactics and was disbanded in 2020.

-Following his primary victory in the summer, Adams declared himself the “future of the Democratic Party” and went on to easily win the general election in November.
+After his primary victory in the summer, Adams declared himself the “future of the Democratic Party” and went on to an easy victory in the general election in November.

-Hank Sheinkopf, a longtime Democratic political consultant in New York, predicted Adams’s term will become a litmus test that national party leaders will watch closely while preparing for this fall’s high-stakes midterm elections and the 2024 presidential election.
+Hank Sheinkopf, a longtime Democratic political consultant in New York, predicted that Adams’s term will become a litmus test that national party leaders will watch closely while preparing for this fall’s high-stakes midterm elections and the 2024 presidential election.

-If Adams’s platforms go over well locally, he said, it could drive more centrist party politics nationally.
+Popularity for Adams’s platforms locally, he said, could drive more-centrist party politics nationally.

 “Everyone watches New York City, and many of Adams’s policies are exactly the opposite of what people expect the city to do,” Sheinkopf said.
 “So he could be the example of how Democrats can position themselves to avoid disaster.”